uvicore/framework/docs/auto-api.md

 - `HTTP DELETE` requires the `users.delete` scope.

+### Making Some Endpoints Public

+If you want some auto API endpoints public and some private, even down to public GET vs POST you should keep the automatic CRUD scopes enabled and instead link UserID 1 (the anonymous user) to a role and link up the proper permissions for that role.
+Public users are actually assigned a real uvicore user called anonymous, so user groups, roles and permissions apply to that public anonymous user just like any other user.

 ### Make it all Public

 If you wanted ALL auto API endpoints to be wide open to the public, with no limiting scopes (permissions) at all, use the `options` parameter and set the `scopes` key to a blank List.